-The list of the University required courses and their descriptions are presented in the introductory pages of the College of Business Administration section in this catalogue.
+The list of the University required courses and their descriptions are presented in the introductory pages of the College of Business Administration section in this catalog.

-The list of the College required courses and their descriptions are presented in the introductory pages of the College of Business Administration section in this catalogue.

-Students in Marketing and Advertising take Introduction to Digital Media instead of Quantitative Methods for Business.
+The list of the College required courses and their descriptions are presented in the introductory pages of the College of Business Administration section in this catalog.
+Students in Marketing and Advertising take GRDS 220 Introduction to Digital Media instead of BADM 420 Quantitative Methods for Business.